 And I understand that it’s kind of painful that you all of a sudden had a change in the number of years that you’ve had, but if you falsify it and the brand goes off this false number, and you pretend that you’re still at 20 million views and you’re not, and then they give you this brand deal and then you create all this content and it doesn’t get the results that they’re expecting of you at 20 million.

 Then that looks bad on you, right?
-So don’t falsify your document.
+Don’t falsify your document.
 You don’t falsify your documents, don’t falsify your data.
 Be really honest with your data.
 You are at where you’re at.
 And let your content sing to the strength of your brand.

-So that’s one of the biggest mistakes that I see creators make.
+That’s one of the biggest mistakes that I see creators make.
 They’re really nervous about looking bad because their numbers are small, but you’d be really surprised.
-So be honest with your data, show your data as you start to get it, right.
+Be honest with your data, show your data as you start to get it, right.

 They don’t actually talk about their audience.
 They just talk about themselves.
 It’s kind of about you, but it’s more about you in terms of how you understand your audience, the people you reach and you know, the content that you put out.

-So make sure that you don’t make those mistakes.
+Make sure that you don’t make those mistakes.
 And I know that you won’t because you’ve been watching this live stream today.
-So that essentially wraps up today’s live stream.
+That essentially wraps up today’s live stream.
 Lins on FIRE says, “Your media kit is so organised.
 Thanks for sending this to me”.

-So this is Tiffany.
+This is Tiffany.
 Hi, Tiffany.
 Thanks for watching.
 I took a lot of time to create the media kit and it was, it took a lot of time, but it was really rushed.
-So I kind of got to the point where someone had asked me for it and I was like, Oh, crap up I’ve been putting it off for all this time.
+I kind of got to the point where someone had asked me for it and I was like, Oh, crap up I’ve been putting it off for all this time.

 And I finally need to, you know, produce one.
-So I kind of just sat down with all of my data and did it over a weekend.
-So in terms of the time it takes, it really depends on you.
+I kind of just sat down with all of my data and did it over a weekend.
+In terms of the time it takes, it really depends on you.